Stinger Season Port Douglas, Comes with Summer.

 Do not touch the nets themselves, stingers could be caught in the net.

-It’s just another of the costs of living in the tropics, sharing our lives with deadly but fascinating creatures, crocodiles, snakes and spiders.
-We don’t mind too much, it’s always beautiful here in Port Douglas and the wildlife and scenery are stunning, all year round.
+It’s just one of the costs of living in the tropics, sharing our lives with deadly but fascinating creatures, crocodiles, snakes and spiders.
+We don’t mind, it’s always beautiful here in Port Douglas and the wildlife and scenery are stunning, all year round.

-Four Mile beach is beautiful, but once the dangerous jellyfish arrive and stinger season, Port Douglas, starts, swimming isn’t usually safe enough for us, that’s our choice.
-You have to make your own call, you’ll probably be absolutely fine inside the stinger net and you’ll be safer still on the reef, just keep it in your mind and listen to the lifeguards, they drag the net every day to check for stingers, they know when the risk is high and will tell you.
+Four Mile beach is beautiful, but once the dangerous jellyfish arrive and stinger season Port Douglas starts, be cautious.
+You have to make your own call, you’ll probably be totally fine inside the stinger net and you’ll be safer still on the reef, just keep it in your mind and listen to the lifeguards, they drag the net every day to check for stingers, they know the beach and know when the risk is high and will tell you.